noorajabir/IntroToIM/Midterm/README.md

 2. Using built in functions and variables- I did this to a small extent in this project, but I wish I used it more- it would've made resizing and debugging much easier
 3. Build mechanics first and then work on design- frames where I focused on making everything 'look right' took much more time than those I initially focused on 'working right', which I think is something to keep in mind moving forward.

-User testing:
+*User testing:*
 I asked some of my friends to play the game and give feedback.
-Some of the points that came up wer as follows:
+Some of the points that came up were as follows:

 1. Having instructions come up as the game proceeds, instead of all at once in the beginning
 2. Have the three elements-grindsize, temperature and amount-recorded somewhere so they can look at what they chose the last time and try different variables every time